grafana/loki/docs/sources/query/_index.md

 Pattern Filter not only enhances efficiency but also simplifies the process of writing LogQL queries.
 By eliminating the need for complex regex patterns, users can create queries using a more intuitive syntax, reducing the cognitive load and potential for errors.

 Within the pattern syntax the `<_>` serves as a wildcard, representing any arbitrary text.
-This allows the query to match log line where the specified pattern occurs, such as log lines containing static content, with variable content in between.
+This allows the query to match log lines where the specified pattern occurs, such as log lines containing static content, with variable content in between.

 Line match pattern example: